-After ending the previous session slightly lower, stocks are likely to show a lack of direction in early trading on Tuesday.
-The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures down by just 3 points.
+After turning in a strong performance last week, stocks may show a lack of direction in early trading on Monday.
+The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures down by just 1 point.

-Healthcare products maker Kimberly-Clark Corp. reported Monday a profit for the fourth quarter that declined from last year, reflecting higher expenses and a near double-digit drop on net sales amid severe winter weather.
-Earnings per share topped analysts' expectations, while quarterly revenues missed estimates.
-The company also provided earnings forecast for the full-year 2014, well below Street view.
+Healthcare products maker Kimberly-Clark Corp. reported Monday a profit for the first quarter that edged up one percent from last year, primarily reflecting lower expenses and organic sales growth.
+Adjusted earnings per share topped analysts' expectations, while quarterly sales missed their estimates The company also reaffirmed its adjusted earnings guidance for full-year 2014.

 Halliburton Co.
 (HAL, HAL.TO, HAL.F) Monday reported a profit for the first quarter, compared to a loss in the previous year that was hit by a hefty charge.
 Both earnings and revenues topped Wall Street estimates.